tracel-ai/burn/burn-book/src/basic-workflow/model.md

 In a language like C, memory management is explicit and up to the programmer, which means it is easy to make mistakes.
-In a language like Java or Python, memory management is automatic with the help of a grabage collector.
+In a language like Java or Python, memory management is automatic with the help of a garbage collector.
 This is very safe and straightforward, but also incurs a runtime cost.

 In Rust, memory management is rather unique.
 Aside from [primitive types](https://doc.rust-lang.org/rust-by-example/primitives.html), every value is _owned_